Lumen Technologies call volume above normal and directionally bullish

-Bullish option flow detected in Lumen (LUMN) Technologies with 13,019 calls trading, 1.2x expected, and implied vol increasing over 2 points to 103.23%.
-11/1 weekly 7 calls and Dec-24 7 calls are the most active options, with total volume in those strikes near 5,400 contracts.
-The Put/Call Ratio is 0.13.
+Bullish option flow detected in Lumen (LUMN) Technologies with 14,842 calls trading, 2x expected, and implied vol increasing almost 3 points to 105.14%.
+Jan-25 7 puts and Jan-25 8 calls are the most active options, with total volume in those strikes near 3,900 contracts.
+The Put/Call Ratio is 0.40.
 Earnings are expected on November 5th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>